BigAddict/VideoEditor/README.md

 ### 3. Prepare Assets

 Ensure you have the following files in the `assets/` folder:
-- `static_logo.jpeg` - Static logo image for top-left positioning
+- `static_logo.png` - Static logo image for top-left positioning (PNG with transparency)
 - `video_logo.mp4` - Animated logo video for bottom-center positioning

 ### 4. Configure Settings